CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

             address 10.0.0.2/24
             vlan-raw-device bridge
         # create a VLAN 2001 with the associated VRF and IP address

         auto vx-16000000
         iface vx-16000000
             vxlan-id 16000000
             bridge-access 2001
             <... usual vxlan config ...>
         # associate the temporary VNI (vx-16000000) with bridge 2001

         auto vx-4001
         iface vx-4001
             vxlan-id 4001
             <... usual vxlan config ...>
             bridge-access 4001
         # where vnid 4001 represents the L3 VNI

         auto vlan4001
         iface vlan4001
             vlan-id 4001
             vlan-raw-device bridge
             vrf vrf1

-    If you use an MLAG pair instead of a single exit/border leaf, add the same temporary VNIs on both switches of the MLAG pair.
+    If an MLAG pair is used instead of a single exit/border leaf, add the same temporary VNIs on both switches of the MLAG pair.

 ## <span>Example Configurations</span>